bmuller/kademlia/README.markdown

 ```

 ## Fidelity to Original Paper
-The current implementation seeks to be an accurate implementation of all aspects of the paper save one - in Section 2.3 there is the requirement that the original publisher of a key/value republish it every 24 hours.
-This library does not do this.
+The current implementation should be an accurate implementation of all aspects of the paper save one - in Section 2.3 there is the requirement that the original publisher of a key/value republish it every 24 hours.
+This library does not do this (though you can easily do this manually).